Some unpaved roads are closed

 Sierra (sc) first discovered Canyonlands on a geology field-trip in 2000 and never really left.
 Even when she lived in other places and worked at other parks, Canyonlands was always calling.
 Eventually, the red rocks, deep canyons, and blue skies became home.
 Sierra enjoys being a member of the park's web team because she knows what it is like to pine for Canyonlands from afar.
 When she's not cooking up Facebook posts, you can find her helping in-person visitors to the Island in the Sky District discover its many wonders.

 When Kait (kt) was 12 years old, she visited canyon country for the first time and discovered that rocks make fantastic companions.
 "They're great listeners, they never talk back, and they do an excellent job keeping the secrets of Earth's past."
 While her love for all things geologic only grew as she got older, she never forgot the whimsical swoops, towering spires, and Swiss-cheese holes of southern Utah.
 The day she started work at Arches National Park, she felt like she was rejoining her long-lost friends.
-This winter, she's working at Canyonlands for a change of scenery -- and a chance to get to know all new rocky landscapes.
+Sometimes, she pops up to Canyonlands for a change of scenery -- and a chance to get to know all new rocky landscapes.